Subikshan0612/My-Portfolio/README.md

 This project is deployed using **Vercel** for its blazing-fast performance and ease of use.
 You can view the live site [here](https://subikshan-ramachandran.vercel.app/).

-### Setting up Resend API on Vercel
+### Setting up Web3Forms on Vercel

-1. Sign up for a [Resend](https://resend.com) account and get your API key
+1. Sign up for a [Web3Forms](https://web3forms.com) account and get your access key
 2. Go to your Vercel project settings
 3. Navigate to the "Environment Variables" section
 4. Add a new environment variable:
-   - Name: `RESEND_API_KEY`
+   - Name: `NEXT_PUBLIC_WEB3FORMS_ACCESS_KEY`
-   - Value: Your Resend API key
+   - Value: Your Web3Forms access key
 5. Save the changes and redeploy your application

-Note: Make sure to keep your API key secret and never commit it to your repository.
+Note: Web3Forms access keys are safe to use in client-side code, but it's still good practice to keep them organized in environment variables.

 ## 💖 Acknowledgments